 Time Code is a "system signal".
 This means that there is one Time Code signal that affects the whole system.
-In other words, if your RTM3205 has multiple Time Code outputs (AM and/or DC) and you change the Time Code format, then all Time Code outputs will be affected.
+In other words, if your Tycho II has multiple Time Code outputs (AM and/or DC) and you change the Time Code format, then all Time Code outputs will be affected.

-The Time Code format is normally IRIG-B122 (AM) or B002 (DC) when shipped from the factory but can be changed (see below).
-For details on signal definition see Appendix K - Specifications, AM Code Output or Appendix K - Specifications, Optional DC Code Output.
+The Time Code output is normally IRIG-B122 (AM) or B002 (DC) when shipped from the factory but can be changed (see below).
+For details on signal definition see Appendix K - Specifications, AM Code Output or Appendix K - Specifications, Optional DC Code Output on CPU Module.